 Now, I am fulfilling my promise to myself to help others systematically move-through and heal what seems like an impossible situation.
 I call it the JoyCode™.

-JoyCode™ is for people who are living in the real world, with very little time, and a lot of responsibility.
-It is a method of present moment awareness that helps people let go of the negative emotions from the past so they can access more energy, enthusiasm, and joy NOW…thereby creating the future they really want.
+JoyCode™ is for people who are living in the real world, with very little time, and a lot of stress and responsibility.

-You can look the testimonials from some of my clients to see what’s happened in their lives since working with the JoyCode™.
+You can look the testimonials from some of my clients to read how their lives have changed since working with the JoyCode™.

 The techniques that I use with my private clients and students are the same ones that helped me to unlock my JoyCode™.
-If you’re tired of feeling tired, stressed, and unhappy then contact me personally to schedule your free 20-minute JoyCode™ strategy session.
+If you’re tired of feeling tired, stressed, anxious and unhappy then contact me personally to schedule your free 10-minute JoyCode™ clarity session.

 p.s.
 The worst thing you can do when you’re feeling overwhelmed, sad, or overly stressed is stay isolated.